pymacaron/pages/models.md

 Pymacaron models
 ================

-## Swagger models as python objects
+## OpenAPI models as python objects

-Pymacaron generates an object class for every object defined in the API's swagger specifications.
+Pymacaron generates an object class for every object defined in the loaded OpenAPI specifications.

+Every endpoint body payload and every endpoint reply defined in OpenAPI maps to a pymacaron model class.

 Pymacaron objects are declared using [pydantic](https://pydantic-docs.helpmanual.io/) and [PymacaronBaseModel](https://github.com/pymacaron/pymacaron-core/blob/master/pymacaron_core/models.py).
 Pymacaron objects can be accessed via 'pymacaron.apipool'.